Asalek/Darkly/robots_whatever/how-to/README.md

 2_ open file to find (root:437394baff5aa33daa618be47b75cb49) writen in it 3_ it seems like it's a md5 encryption, md5 decrypt website to decrypt it, 4_ qwerty123@ founded
+5_ go to x.x.x.x/admin and enter the user: root and password: qwerty123@

 ## sources